tgaff/listly_rails_angular/README.md

  	rake db:create
  ```

-  > We disabled javascript.
+  > We disabled javascript generation.
 This way the app won't have turbolinks or jquery.
 We'll add angular in just a bit.

 2. Go [setup bootstrap](https://github.com/twbs/bootstrap-sass).
 You can _skip_ setting up bootstrap's javascript.

 3. Create a `SiteController` with an `angular` action.
 You'll also need to create `site/angular.html.erb` inside `app/views`.
 Your `site#angular` will serve as the "layout" for your Angular app.

+  <details><summary>Click to see command to generate this controller</summary>`rails g controller site angular`</details>

 #### Server Routes

 1. Since `site#angular` is the "layout" for your Angular app, you want the server to respond with this view every time a route is requested.
 This will allow Angular to handle routing on the client-side.
+Of course it should also be the _root route_.

 You can use `get '*path'` to send every server-requested route to `site#index`: